ricecake88/ricecake88.github.io/_posts/2019-11-16-combining_devise_with_google_ominauth.markdown

      ```

-6. Adding "devise :omniauthable", is to tell Devise that it's an Omniauthable model and has other functionality on top of the normal devise methods.
+6. Adding `devise :omniauthable`, is to tell Devise that it's an Omniauthable model and has other functionality on top of the normal devise methods.
 Also added the class method "`from_omniauth`".
 We receive a hash that includes the authentication parameter which we pass to the method ("auth" is the variable in the above example) that we receive from Google.
 By using that hash we will then be able to create a User from it.

 ### Getting the Credentials from Google Developer Console